-When speaking to His disciples about the importance of seeking the kingdom of God, Christ said, “Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom” (Luke 12:32).
+When speaking to His disciples about the importance of seeking the kingdom of God, Jesus said, “Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom” (Luke 12:32).
 By no stretch can churches comprised of millions, let alone over 2 billion, be considered a “little flock.”

-Christ understood that His Church—His little flock—would be persecuted and despised by the world.
+Jesus understood that His Church—His little flock—would be persecuted and despised by the world.
 Just before His crucifixion, He warned, “Remember the word that I said unto you, The servant is not greater than his lord.
 If they have persecuted Me, they will also persecute you” (John 15:20).
 In the previous verse in the context, Jesus had reminded His disciples that “I have chosen you out of the world, therefore the world hates you.”
 Christ was persecuted, to the point of horrible crucifixion after a night of brutal torture.
 Therefore, the true Church could also expect to be persecuted—and hated!
 Those in it are not “of the world.”
-The world senses this and hates them for it (Rom.
+The world senses this and hates them for it (John 17:14; Rom.
 8:7).
-Christ used Paul to record, “Yes, and all that will live godly in Christ Jesus shall suffer persecution” (II Tim.
+Christ used the apostle Paul to record, “Yes, and all that will live godly in Christ Jesus shall suffer persecution” (II Tim.
 3:12).
 The word “all” means what it says!

 Consider what we have just discussed.
 How many churches can you name that are small, persecuted, not of this world—and even hated because of it?
 Think about those you are familiar with.
 Do any fit this description?
 Surely not many!